Wttttop/Wttttop.github.io/README.md

 - The `trailingSlash: true` option is set in `next.config.ts`
 - Links in your application use the correct paths with the `basePath` considered

+#### Troubleshooting Build Failures

+If your build fails in GitHub Actions, try these solutions:

+1. **ESLint Errors**: The workflow uses `--no-lint` flag to prevent ESLint errors from failing the build.
+You can also:
+   - Fix ESLint errors in your code
+   - Use the `.eslintrc.json` file to disable specific rules
+   - Ensure proper quotes and apostrophes are escaped in text content

+2. **API Routes with Static Export**: When using `output: 'export'` in Next.js:
+   - Add `export const dynamic = 'force-static'` to your API route files
+   - Add `export const revalidate = 86400` to set the revalidation period
+   - Ensure your client code has fallbacks for API requests that might fail in static exports

+3. **Missing Files**: The workflow includes a verification step that checks for critical files:
+   - Ensures the build produces `index.html`
+   - Creates a `404.html` file if one doesn't exist
+   - Checks the output directory structure

 ### Deploying to Vercel

 The easiest way to deploy this Next.js app is to use the [Vercel Platform](https://vercel.com/import).